Tijuana River Valley Equestrian Association (TRVEA)

 Inheriting the love of horses from both her mother and her aunt, Chardae joined the United States Pony Club at the age 9 and has since dabbled in a variety of disciplines; from western pleasure to team penning to foxhunting and hunter/jumper.

 While attending the University of California, Davis, she participated on and served as the President of the 3-Day Event Team.
+Today, she enjoys trail riding around the TRV with Indominus Rex, her much-beloved Holsteiner.

 Chardae joined TRVEA in January 2019 and manages the website.